 CSAM offers an array of activities and non-curricular programs for our students and alumni.
 Distinguished speakers present on diverse topics, lectures from such luminary speakers as neuropsychologist Oliver Sacks and string theorist Brian Green have taken place.
 Seminars are hosted in all departments, welcoming internal and external presenters whose work and specializations cover countless topics.

 Excellence in sharing and creating the best of science pedagogy is prominent in centers like the Bristol-Myers Squibb Science Teaching and Learning Center.
 Community programs along with cutting-edge research are found in our PSEG Institute for Sustainability Studies and the Passaic River Institute while our Sokol Institute for Pharmaceutical Life Sciences focuses on health-related chemistry and cures.
-Our Center for Quantitative Obesity Research pursues studies on this national problem while also maintaining a clinic to help individuals on campus with weight issues.

 We have a Residence Hall floor with guaranteed housing for CSAM majors in Einstein Hall allowing like-minded students to come together to explore and study together.
 We believe in building a community for our students bringing like-minded individuals together through programs including our Health Careers Program, NSF funded AMPS (Alliance for Minority Participation in the Sciences), and our Science Honors Innovation Program (SHIP) funded by Roche, Celgene, and the Merck Foundation.